Bjarne-AAU/MonteCarloLocalization/report.md

 ## Grid-based approximation
 The grid-based localization approximates the posterior distribution by dividing the continuous state space into a discrete grid.
 Each cell in the grid has a probability (or weight) assigned to it that represents the belief of being the true locations.
-Based on the spacecraft's movement, these probabilities have to be propagated on the grid using our motion model and then corrected according to our observation model.
+Based on the spacecraft's movement, these probabilities have to be propagated on the grid using our motion model and then corrected according to the observation model.

 An advantage of the grid-based approach is that it can accurately model the distribution given a high resolution of the grid.
 However, since there is only one true state, the posterior tends to be very sparse, i.e. most of the cells in the grid only have a very low probability assigned to it.